-- Guide 2: Get rid of I have a video with you from Mac OS X.
+- Guide 2: Get rid of I have a video with you on Mac OS X.

-- Guide 3: Remove I have a video with you from Google Chrome.
+- Guide 3: Remove I have a video with you in Google Chrome.

 - Guide 4: Erase I have a video with you from Mozilla Firefox.